 Delivering Excellence in Health Care

-Good Samaritan Hospital (West Islip, NY), part of the Catholic Health system, has served the south shore of Long Island for more than 50 years.
+Good Samaritan University Hospital, part of the Catholic Health system, is a community hospital located in West Islip, NY.
+The hospital has served the south shore of Long Island for more than 50 years.
 Our combination of clinical excellence and compassionate care sets us apart and is why so many residents of our community rely on and trust us for their health and wellness needs.

 We have earned the prestigious Magnet® recognition for excellence in nursing—reflecting our commitment to patient care and safety.